-Dates for the quizzes and midterm are included on page 7 of this course outline.
+Dates for the quizzes and midterm are included on page 8 of this course outline.
 Quizzes that are missed for any reason will not be rescheduled.
-If a student misses a quiz due to verified illness, dentistry, accident, emergency, or GPRC obligations (e.g., you are away due to the requirements of another course) the weight of the quiz will be transferred to the final exam.
+If a student misses a quiz due to verified illness, dentistry, accident, emergency, or GPRC obligations (e.g., you are away due to the requirements of another course), the weight of the quiz will be transferred to the midterm (Quizzes 1/2) or final exam (Quizzes 3/4).
 If a student misses a quiz for reasons that do not include verified illness, dentistry, accident, or emergency, then a "0" (zero) will be assigned to that quiz.
 Holidays, employment, etc. are not considered to be excusable reasons to miss any exam in this course.
-Missing any quiz without explanation from the student will result in a "0" on that quiz.
+Missing a quiz without explanation from the student will result in a "0" on that quiz.

-According to GPRC policy, deferring a missed Midterm Exam is at the discretion of the instructor.
-In my courses, students who miss a midterm because of illness, dentistry, accident, or emergency (verified) may write the midterm at a later date (set by me-I will chose a date that is mutually convenient).
+Students who miss a midterm because of illness, dentistry, accident, or emergency (verified) must write the midterm at another date (set by me-I will chose a date that is mutually convenient).
+I will NOT transfer the weight of the midterm to the final, as this practice will not allow me to adequately assess student learning of the first half of the course.
 When students miss the midterm for reasons that do not include verified illness, dentistry, accident, or emergency, a "0" is assigned to that the midterm.
 Students who miss the midterm without explanation will receive a "0" on the midterm.

 Absences from a registrar-scheduled Final Exam fall under GPRC Examination Policy.
 It is the responsibility of the student to be informed about these policies prior to the final examination period.
 If the final exam is missed due to illness, you will be required to submit an application to the Registrar's office for permission to write a deferred exam and must do so within 48 hours of the scheduled exam time.
 You may defer the final exam for up to 20 days of the end of the examination period.
 You will be required to provide documentation for your illness.